dustinpfister/blog_posts/_posts/canvas-example.md

 ### 2.8 - [Clock and particles](/2020/05/06/canvas-example-clock-particles/)

-Yet another clock example this time it involves a collection of particle objects.
+Yet another clock example this time it involves a collection of particle objects that move outward from the center of the clock face.
+Thus clock is just a slightly more advanced version of the basic clock example that I started out with.

 ### 2.9 - [game beach concept](/2020/04/24/canvas-example-game-beach/)